 In our previous post we discussed the importance of human-centered design.
-In this post we’d like to share some real-world examples of HCD in health-app development.
+In this post we’d like to share some real-world examples of human centered design concepts in health-app development.

-The International Organization of Standards says HCD “improves human well-being, user satisfaction, accessibility, and sustainability.”
+The International Organization of Standards says human centered design concepts “improves human well-being, user satisfaction, accessibility, and sustainability.”
 To do this, creators should go through three steps:

 - Empathize with end users

 - Identify ideas and prototypes

 - Implement and test ideas, incorporating user feedback

 What makes the following digital solutions stand out?
 They’ve been created using participatory design, where every decision is made with the user (or users) in mind.
 The developers behind these products created apps that are solving problems for healthcare providers and patients, as well as the office staff and family members also involved in care.
 Let’s have a look.

 Researchers at the University of California San Francisco worked with design firm IDEO to develop a tool called PRIME, or Personalized Real-time Intervention for Motivational Enhancement.
 The app addresses symptoms like anxiety that can keep patients with schizophrenia and depression isolated and avoiding treatment.
 It offers motivational coaching from trained professionals and social connections with peers, in a closed community.
 The team used human-centered metrics, working with patients to watch how they interacted with the app and if goals were met.

 Canadian tech entrepreneur Mashid Yassaei and her company Everest designed an information-retrieval chatbot called Tali, just in time for the overload of information and misinformation that came with COVID.
 Using Natural Language Processing, Tali can answer questions from doctors or patients.
 Yassaei explains, “We are seeing a shift from doctors and hospitals being the centre of the healthcare system to a mindset where patients are the centre and they’re empowered to take responsibility and accountability for care.”